 \subsubsection{Allegro Dexterous Hand}

 The robot was to rotate the ball 180 degrees in its hand.
-Unlike IDTO's point contact, the simulation used a hydroelastic model of surface patches \cite{elandt2019pressure,masterjohn2021discrete} to simulate the rich interactions between the hand and the ball.
+Unlike IDTO's point contact, the simulation used a hydroelastic model of surface patches \citep{elandt2019pressure,masterjohn2021discrete} to simulate the rich interactions between the hand and the ball.

 We found that the LM method was essential to obtaining good performance.
-With parallelization across 4 threads on a laptop, MPC ran in real time at 10~Hz.
+With parallelization across 4 threads on a laptop, MPC ran in real-time at 10~Hz.
 We found that the robot could perform different rotations merely by changing the desired orientation: no further parameter tuning was needed.

 The robot completed the 180-degree rotation shown in Fig.~\ref{fig:allegro} in about 15 seconds, without any offline computation.
-The resulting trajectory is comparable to that obtained by \cite{pang2022global}, which uses a quasi-dynamic model and requires around a minute of offline compute to perform a similar 180-degree in-hand rotation.
+The resulting trajectory is comparable to that obtained by \citep{pang2022global}, which uses a quasi-dynamic model and requires around a minute of offline computing to perform a similar 180-degree in-hand rotation.